PBRjr/obsidian-eberron-notes/Campaign Notes/Brainstorms/Dreamlily Den.md

 - Enforcers all left moments before party arrived, after they were informed of an incoming raid by the Red Cloak Battalion

 ## Plot

+### Description
+- Front door appears shut from a distance > Was left slightly ajar
-- turned over furniture, left behind belongings, general signs of leaving in a hurry.
+ - Turned over furniture, scattered alchemical equipment, general signs of leaving in a hurry.
+ - Bloody dead bodies > corpses are dressed in dirty clothes wearing cloth mouth coverings > hands covered with Dreamlily dust.
+ - Office room in back > nice wood chair & desk > see clues
+### Clues
 - Note on desk in back: *"We have a mole.
 Red Cloak Battalion raid today.
 Kill the Filth, burn the Den.
 Meet at O's Whip.
 Take the artificer with you.
 Halak's orders."*
 - [[Godlings, Demigods, and Other Mythical Creatures]] is on the desk from his capture
-- flashing crystal wrapped with a magical conduit on desk next to note.
+- Flashing crystal wrapped with a magical conduit on desk next to note.
 Wires lead to various structures in the warehouse
 	- Bomb timer: bomb flashes faster and increases in pitch as it gets closer to detonating.
 	- Top of round 4: Skill challenge to escape the collapsed warehouse & Red cloak Battalion.